 Whether you have made up your mind about your career or not, you should give Science at Year 11 a serious attempt, and at least one branch of the Sciences at Years 12 and 13.
 Many employers, including those in law and accountancy, are now asking for graduates who have some science background so that they are able to deal with problems in which specific issues are involved.

-PRIMARY SERVICE SOCIAL & MANUFACTURING CONSTRUCTION CREATIVE INDUSTRIES INDUSTRIES COMMUNITY & & INDUSTRIES PI SI SERVICES TECHNOLOGY INFRASTRUCTURE С S & C M & T C & I
+CREATIVE PRIMARY SOCIAL & MANUFACTURING SERVICE INDUSTRIES INDUSTRIES COMMUNITY INDUSTRIES & TECHNOLOGY ы SERVICES C S & C M & T

 SCIENCE